Skip to Content

 The categories of compensation could include:

-• Lost wages and loss of earning capacity: If a brain injury has caused you to miss work or has impaired your ability to work in the future, you may be entitled to compensation for lost wages and decreased earning potential.
+• Lost Wages & Loss of Earning Capacity: If a brain injury has caused you to miss work or has impaired your ability to work in the future, you may be entitled to compensation for lost wages and decreased earning potential.

-• Pain and suffering: This aspect of compensation is meant to address the physical pain and mental anguish caused by a brain injury.
+• Pain & Suffering: This aspect of compensation is meant to address the physical pain and mental anguish caused by a brain injury.

-• Punitive damages: In cases where the party responsible for the injury acted in a particularly reckless or egregious manner, punitive damages may be awarded in addition to compensatory damages.
+• Punitive Damages: In situations where the party responsible for the injury acted in a particularly reckless or egregious manner, punitive damages may be awarded in addition to compensatory damages.
 These are intended to punish the offending party and deter similar actions in the future.

 A traumatic brain injury (TBI) can have a wide range of long-term effects, depending on the severity of the injury, the area of the brain affected, and the individual’s overall health.
 Here are some of the potential long-term effects of a TBI: